jjordanoc/inspirobot-wallpaper-changer/README.md

 ![Screenshot](screenshots/ex4.png)

 ### How to close
-There is only one way... but i'll surely change it someday
+There is only one way... but i'll change it someday.

 ![Screenshot](screenshots/close.png)